-The Epiphone Coronet is one of the companies first original solid body electric guitars.
+The Coronet is one of Epiphone’s first original solid body electric guitars.
 It was first introduced in 1958 and was a very popular instrument.
-The new and latest reissue brings back many of the original features like the double cutaway and P-90 pick up.
+The new and latest reissue brings back many of the original features!
+Things like the double cutaway and P-90 pick up.
 This guitar is a rock and roll machine and is vintage in almost every way.

-Lets take a look at some of the key features.
+Let’s take a look at some key features.

 The Coronet body is solid mahogany and is a reissue of the original guitar.
-The pick guard on the body is incredibly eye catching especially with the E logo.
-Its a very specific body style that just screams vintage rock.
+The pick guard on the body is incredibly eye catching, especially with the E logo.
+It is a very specific body style that just screams vintage rock.

 The wood grain and cherry gloss look great from the well finished instrument.
 The double cut away are not only convenient but give the instrument a great look.

-On the rear of the body you will find the strap button well placed for great balance.
-The guitar is pretty light and so its comfortable hanging from your shoulder and easy to maneuver.
+On the rear of the body you will find the strap button well-placed for great balance.
+The guitar is pretty light.
+So it’s comfortable hanging from your shoulder and easy to maneuver.